KevinDusange/2420test/README.md

 Once you have doctl installed you will need to get get an API key from DigitalOcean which will act as secure "login" with the DigitalOcean API on doctl.

-1. Login to DigitalOcean and on the left side of the homepage click the "API" button and under the "Tokens" tab click on "Generate New Token"
+1. Login to DigitalOcean and on the left side of the homepage click the **API** button and under the **Tokens** tab click on **Generate New Token**

 ![](Screenshot%202024-09-26%20at%201.09.58%20AM.png)

-2. On the next screen name your token and for the expiration you can choose whichever option but for this tutorial we will do "No Expire".
-For the Scopes choose "Full Access" which will give us the options to read and write.
+2. On the next screen name your token and for the expiration you can choose whichever option but for this tutorial we will do **No Expire**.
+For the Scopes choose **Full Access** which will give us the options to read and write.

 ![](assets/Screenshot%202024-09-26%20at%201.05.25%20AM.png)